• Skip to primary navigation

 Thai omelette or kai jeow on top of rice

-And because it’s so good, many of you who have had it might want to recreate it at home.
-Some of you may have already been checking out recipes but aren’t quite sure about trying.
 Well, let me tell you this, the Thai omelette is one of the easiest Thai dishes you could ever make.
-In fact, along with instant noodles (hey, they count!), fried rice and Thai pork toast, it’s one of the first things Thai kids learn to cook with their families.
+In fact, along with instant noodles (hey, they count!), fried rice and Thai pork toast, it's one of the first things Thai kids learn to cook with family.

 chopped green onion

-The Thai omelette calls for very few basic ingredients that we normally already have in our kitchen.
-You can make it REALLY good with just eggs and fish sauce.
-For those of you who aren’t a fan of fish sauce, you can use soy sauce.
-The taste won’t be noticeably different but personally, I always go for fish sauce.
+For those of you who aren't a fan of fish sauce, you can use soy sauce.
+The taste won't be noticeably different but personally, I always go for fish sauce.

-I also love adding chopped green onions to my Thai omelette.
-They make what’s already really good even better.
-When you add enough of them, their flavor really does come out in your omelette.
-Actually, there’s another ingredient that I like to add as well, and that’s sliced shallots.
+Actually, there's another ingredient that I like to add as well, and that's sliced shallots.
 If I happen to have both green onions and shallots on hand, I just use both.
-Though, I didn’t use shallots in this particular recipe.
-That’s not to say that these are the only things you can add to your Thai omelette.
+Though, I didn't use shallots in this particular recipe.
+That's not to say that these are the only things you can add to your Thai omelette.

 Here are some of the other common variations you can try: